Ryo-N7/Ryo-N7.github.io/_posts/2021-09-23-CanPL-GoogleDrive-GithubActions-Tutorial.md

 Conclusion
 ==========

-Hopefully this was a helpful guide for grabbing Canada Premier League soccer data automatically with Github Actions.
+Hopefully this was a helpful guide for grabbing Canadian Premier League soccer data automatically with Github Actions.
 There is a lot to learn as there are many different moving parts to make this work.
 I tried to put links to a lot of the documentation and blog posts that helped me